 5) Snowflake data duplication Impact 5—Bad decision making:

-Inaccurate data and analysis due to data duplication can lead to bad decision making.
-When businesses make decisions based on incomplete or incorrect data/info, it can have a negative impact on key business outcomes.
-For example, let’s say a company/business may make a decision to launch a new product based on the assumption that there is a large market fit for it, when in reality the market is much smaller than they thought.
-This can lead to lost sales + wasted marketing spend and other financial losses.
+Inaccurate data and analysis due to data duplication can lead to poor decision-making.
+When companies make decisions based on incomplete or incorrect information, it can negatively impact key business outcomes.
+For example, a business might launch a new product based on an inflated market size, leading to lost sales, wasted marketing spend, and other financial losses.

 Save up to 30% on your Snowflake spend in a few minutes!